sean0x42/kdf/spec/migrations/index.md

 migrations will simply bump document's version, without making any changes to its content.
 Other versions may contain sweeping changes.
 That's okay!
 :::

+TODO This page could really use a diagram.